 We have No Clock

 The ZX Spectrum, as most computers of its day, did not have a real-time clock on board.
 Instead, you had to time things using the 50Hz screen refresh interrupt (which is what the code in previous section reads) or by just adjusting your code to wait appropriately.
 One example program is supposed to show a clock updating every second.
-However, getting to a second is a bit tricky when there is no firm time-base to work on.
+However, getting to a second is a bit tricky when there is no reliable time base available.
 The suggesting instead is this:

 This clock will run down after about 55.5 hours because of line 60, but you can easily make it run longer.
 Note how the timing is controlled by line 210.
 You might expect PAUSE 50 to make it tick one a second, but the computing takes a bit of time as well and has to be allowed for.
 This is best done by trial and error, timing the computer clock against a real one, and adjusting line 210 until they agree.
 (You can’t do this very accurately; an adjustment of one frame in one second is 2% or half an hour in a day.)

 So what we have here is a classic “how long must I wait to get a steady pace of execution for my periodic code?” issue familiar to anyone using an RTOS and trying to determine how long to sleep a process for until the next periodic interval starts.
 Once again, illustrated in ten lines of BASIC and a few lines of text.

 In Chapter 11, randomness using the built-in random function is introduced.
 This was a 16-bit periodic pseudo-random system where you could set the random seed to put start the random generation at any particular point in a 100% repeatable manner.
 Indeed, the book introduces the concept of doing this in order to ensure repeatable execution of a program relying on randomness.
 This sounds familiar from my previous post on simulation determinism: